-4.5 Relevant factors influencing PBAC decision making
+3.5 Relevant factors influencing PBAC decision makin

-In making decisions as to whether to recommend that a proposed drug be listed on the PBS, PBAC considers many factors.
-Each of these factors might have a separate influence on the decision to list the proposed drug on the PBS and, depending on the circumstances of each consideration, might influence PBAC in favour of, or against, a recommendation to list.
+In making decisions as to whether to recommend that a proposed medicine be listed on the PBS, PBAC considers many factors.
+Each of these factors might have a separate influence on the decision to list the proposed medicine on the PBS and, depending on the circumstances of each consideration, might influence PBAC in favour of, or against, a recommendation to list.
 More than one factor might be relevant to each consideration.